14th March 2019

 Always clean your teeth

-After you’ve removed your aligners for meal times and snacks, you can then put them back in once you’ve cleaned your teeth.
+After you’ve removed your aligners for mealtimes and snacks, you can then put them back in once you’ve cleaned your teeth.
 Cleaning your teeth before inserting your Invisalign trays is super important, because allowing food debris and sugars to remain trapped between teeth, gums, and the plastic aligners provides the perfect bacteria-breeding environment.
-This will not only cause visible deposits in your trays, but it will increase your risk of cavities.
+This will not only cause visible deposits in your trays but will increase your risk of cavities.
 Your breath could even begin to smell due to the bacteria’s respiration and breaking down of the food debris, and as this debris and saliva mix, they could threaten the integrity of your aligners.
 Brushing and flossing is a good idea anyway, but it’s even more important with these kinds of dental treatments in contact with your tooth surfaces!